soapdog/firefoxos-quick-guide/front.md

 ## This book is in perpetual beta

 My plan is to update this book often, expanding its contents and revising the text as issues are found by readers.
-Since some APIs are still being implemented by Firefox OS, you will want to make sure you're reading an up to date version of this book.
+Since some APIs are still being implemented by Firefox OS, you will want to make sure you're reading an up-to-date version of this book.

 ## Me, myself, and I